 The past few days I’ve been pondering on my reasoning behind De Lens Loves You.
 As I’ve mentioned before, there was never a specific plan beyond sharing my work and updating my website.
 Now that I’ve added some dad hats to the product catalog and have some more ideas on the shelf, I feel like I can turn it into it’s own little branch within my business.
 Nothing too serious, just something to have some fun with.
 Which means there’s still no proper plan but I did want to expand on my thoughts a bit.

 I know there was something in the back of my mind when I came up with the name.
 I just haven’t bothered to give any proper words to it.
 You’ll find my first rough draft below.
 I’m not sure I’m fully behind all the things I’ve written and it will take a couple of read-throughs and some editing at a later time.
 For example, I jump into a sales pitch right after a piece about empowerment.
 It’s a little distasteful and a little cringe.
 Am I even in a position to say these things at all?
 I’m not sure yet.
-It’s also possible this is all nothing more than self-affirmation.
-Anyway, when I’m satisfied with my thoughts and the general story, it might end up on the productpages as a background story thing, or something like that.
+If I’m satisfied with my thoughts and the general story, it might end up on the productpages as a background story thing, or something like that.
 We’ll see how things go.
 Read below:

 I see you.

 I see your worth.

 You matter, you know that?

 Your ideas are great.

 Don’t shy away from a little attention ever now and then.

 Don’t think you’re not worth it to be documented.
 Recorded.
 Remembered.

 De Lens Loves You.